Last Updated on 14 January 2026 by Cycloscope

 for full-suspension MTB camping adventures

-You can find a pack that ventilates better or weighs lighter than CamelBak, but you will hardly encounter a backpack that fits as securely as it does.
-You can put snacks, spare tubes, multi-tool, a hand pump, a first aid kit, and a light jacket with ample room to spare.
+You can find a pack that ventilates better or weighs less than CamelBak, but you will hardly encounter one that fits as securely as it does.
+You can put snacks, spare tubes, a multi-tool, a hand pump, a first aid kit, and a light jacket with ample room to spare.

 It fits great and looks even better.